Affordable home ownership schemes

 Shared ownership is a part-buy, part-rent scheme that allows you to buy a share of your home and pay a reduced rent for the remaining part.
 Some new shared ownership homes are available as they are built by housing associations and some become available when occupants want to sell their share and move on.

 Most housing associations offer shares between 25% and 75% of the property, depending on how much the buyer can afford.
 The rent on the remaining share goes down as the percentage bought goes up.
 The buyer usually needs to be able to raise a mortgage to buy a shared ownership home.

-HOLD offers a route into shared ownership for people with long-term disabilities.
+Home ownership for people with long-term disabilities (HOLD)